Poland Expat Guide: Pros & Cons of Living in Poland

 Poland has some challenges for both expats and locals and does have a bit of a learning curve.

 The relatively low cost of living compared to other European countries is attractive to many and Poland is even one of the top countries for investors.
-This isn’t surprising as many new companies enter the Polish market all the time, in fact, there’s even Amazon Polska now.
+This isn’t surprising as many new companies enter the Polish market all the time, there’s even Amazon Polska now.

 Do They Speak English in Poland?

-English is fairly widely spoken in Poland in bigger cities as just over a third of Poles overall reported as being able to speak English to some degree.
+English is fairly widely spoken in Poland and in bigger cities as just over a third of Poles overall reported as being able to speak English to some degree.
 But, this doesn’t you won’t encounter issues in public institutions, shops, or with some people.

 Moving to Poland: Is It Easy?